 4. Invest, do not speculate

 You may not get spectacular 300–400% returns overnight but your money will be relatively safe if you base your decisions on sound financial statements and diversify.
-ETFs (including Bond ETFs) are a great way to invest in indices without taking idiosyncratic risk (e.g. Luckin Coffee dropped 80% in one day in March on uncovered fraud — as Warren Buffett says “Only when the tide goes out to do you discover who’s been swimming naked”).
+You can follow Wise Money with ETFs that are a great way to invest in indices without taking idiosyncratic risk (e.g. Luckin Coffee dropped 80% in one day in March on uncovered fraud — as Warren Buffett says “Only when the tide goes out to do you discover who’s been swimming naked”).

 5. Avoid binary outcomes